shivachit1/RestApi-Java/README.md

-# Simple Rest APIs with Entity using Vertex server, Maven Archetype.
+# Simple example to show how to build Rest API Service with Entity using Vertex server, Maven Archetype.

  #### HTTP Methods (Vert.x Routing):
 	GET     -   '/api/employees'      (get the list of Employees)